PartnerCollective/anatomy-of-a-dev-environment/readme.md

 - [ ] 3.
 SCSS compilation & minification
 - [ ] 4.
 Javascript ( ES6+) + React with common copliation and chunking (no jQuery blergh )
 - [ ] 5.
 Live push of theme files reloading of dev preview themes
 - [ ] 6.
+Start a dev environment
+- [ ] 7.
 Fast setup and project kick off
-- [ ] 7.
+- [ ] 8.
 Salient starting points
-- [ ] 8.
+- [ ] 9.
 Build and deploy tools for staging store/s and one or many regional live stores

 Right so once you have mapped out your needs its time to have a team discussion and define how you connect all the dots.
 Taking that list of needs and using the experience you have at your team disposal, possibly have a bit of a research and hack session surrounding different available tools in the wild.